-Sanjay Chandrasekaran, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Hematology and Oncology Division.
+Sanjay Chandrasekaran, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of the Division of Hematology and Oncology.
 He specializes in hematology and oncology, with a focus on melanoma, advanced skin cancer, and soft tissue and bone sarcomas.

-Dr. Chandrasekaran earned his medical degree at the University of Washington School of Medicine.
+Dr. Chandrasekaran holds a bachelor's degree in biochemistry from the University of Pennsylvania.
+He earned his medical degree at the University of Washington School of Medicine.
 He completed joint residency and advanced fellowship training in internal medicine, hematology, and medical oncology through the physician-scientist pathway at Emory University and its Winship Cancer Institute.

-Certified by the American Board of Internal Medicine, Dr. Chandrasekaran joined the UT Southwestern faculty in 2021.
+Certified by the American Board of Internal Medicine in medical oncology, Dr. Chandrasekaran joined the UT Southwestern faculty in 2021.

-He is a member of several professional associations, including the American Society of Clinical Oncology (ASCO) and the American Medical Association.
+Dr. Chandrasekaran is a member of several professional associations, including the American Society of Clinical Oncology and the American Medical Association.

 During fellowship training, Dr. Chandrasekaran received a Conquer Cancer Foundation of ASCO Merit Award and was the recipient of the 2020 Eastern Cooperative Oncology Group-American College of Radiology Imaging Network (ECOG-ACRIN) Cancer Research Group’s Paul Carbone, MD Fellowship Award.